pbering/invokecommand-blog/src/Blog.Website/Posts/sitecore-and-docker-today.md

 tags: Sitecore, Containers, Docker
 ---

-A lot has happend since my last post on Sitecore and Windows containers:
+A lot has happened since my last post on Sitecore and Windows containers:

 1. Windows Server 2016 is now released with builtin Docker CS (commercially supported).
 For free!
 1. "windowsservercore" based containers is now supported on Windows 10 besides "nanoserver".
 Full .NET Framework support!